What is willow spiling?

 When do I need to get in touch?

-Willow spiling, like tree planting, can only be undertaken during the winter months (October – March inclusive) before the cut willow starts to shoot, so this needs to be considered in relation to phasing of your project if you are considering this option for your land or project.
+Willow spiling, like tree planting, can only be undertaken during the winter months (October to March inclusive) before the cut willow starts to shoot, so this needs to be considered in relation to the phasing of your project if you are considering this option for your land or project.
 We are happy to undertake a site visit at any time of the year though (for free if within a 50 mile radius of EcoNorth’s Cramlington office) so please get in touch.

 What we do

-Initially we will undertake a free site visit to ensure that we offer you the most cost-efficient willow spiling solution tailored to your project.
+Initially we will undertake a site visit to ensure that we offer you the most cost-efficient willow spiling solution tailored to your project.
 We then pull together a fixed fee proposal outlining cost, logistics and timings.

 Upon commission we order materials, sort access logistics and undertake the willow weave process in a safe and timely manner.